Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/07-select-types/02-page.md

 ### name (Required)

-Radio buttons need to be grouped together.
+Radio buttons must be grouped together.
 This tells the browser that only "one of the choices" of this group can be selected.
+This is a user interface standard to which we should adhere.

 To group radio button elements together the developer provides the same `name=""` attribute value for each possible choice.
-As with all elements, this name attribute will be sent along with the returned data.
+As with all elements, this name attribute is sent along with the rest of the form data.

 ### value (Required)